loXpac/gear5.github.io/index.md

   </p>

   <p>
-    Now, let's see what features one would need to chose to get a good recipe for a success metric !
+    Now, let's see what features one would need to choose to get a good recipe for a success metric !
   </p>

 </div>